greyhoundforty/ansible-httpd/README.md

 * An IBM Cloud PaaS and IaaS API key.
 [Guide](https://cloud.ibm.com/docs/iam?topic=iam-userapikey).  </br>
 * Generate an SSH Key and upload to IBM Cloud portal.
 [Guide](https://cloud.ibm.com/docs/infrastructure/ssh-keys?topic=ssh-keys-adding-an-ssh-key).   <br/><br/>

-Configuration
+Configuration<br/>
 See the repositories wiki for a [Guide](https://github.com/gitcoldlight36/ansible-httpd/wiki/Httpd-Ansible-Wiki) on how to use this example code.